ErikRutyna/SPX-Strategy-Testing/README.md

 # SPY-Spreads-Calculator
-Calculates profit and probability of having options spreads on SPY &amp; SPX
+Calculates profit and probability of having options spreads on SPY &amp; SPX using historical data and short term predictions.